Virgin Rainforest El Papán

 The presence of these species confirms ecosystem recovery.

-• Ocelot and Jaguarundi (Onza) Top predators whose presence regulates smaller herbivore populations.
+• Ocelot & Jaguarundi Apex predators whose presence regulates populations of smaller herbivores.

-• Armadillo Ecosystem engineers that oxygenate soil by digging.
+• Armadillo Ecosystem engineers that oxygenate the soil by digging.

 Wildlife Management

-"We recently implemented a rescue protocol for a juvenile **armadillo** (Dasypus novemcinctus), protecting it from domestic predation and relocating it to the reserve's Core Zone."
+"We recently implemented a rescue protocol for a juvenile armadillo (Dasypus novemcinctus), protecting it from domestic predation and relocating it to the Core Zone of the reserve."

 Active Participation